 Once you’ve determined what you have to offer, it’s time to consider your audience.
 Ultimately, SEO is all about making sure your users are able to find you.
 So the first thing you have to do is find out which words your potential audience uses to find the information they’re looking for.

 Let’s look at an example.
-At Yoast, we call our courses platform the “Yoast Academy.”
-So at first, it might seem logical for us to optimize for the keyword “Yoast Academy.”
-However, when we analyze traffic data, it turns out that our audience searches for “Yoast courses” way more often.
+At Yoast, we call our SEO training courses platform “Yoast SEO academy.”
+So at first, it might seem logical for us to optimize for the keyword [Yoast SEO academy].
+However, when we analyze traffic data, it turns out that our audience searches for [SEO courses] way more often.
 So it makes much more sense to optimize for that term instead.
 Every company has its internal vocabulary, which often doesn’t match the vocabulary of its audience.
 Therefore, you should always select your keywords from your audience’s perspective.
 You can use Google Trends to research how often certain search terms are used compared to other terms.

 What about your competition?